zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/README.md

 ### Installing Liferay on an Application Server

 * Installing Liferay on Tomcat
-* Installing Liferay on Wildfly
+* Installing Liferay on WildFly
 * Installing Liferay on JBoss
-* Installing Liferay on Weblogic
+* Installing Liferay on WebLogic
 * [Installing Liferay on WebSphere](./01-installing-liferay-dxp/01-installing-liferay-on-an-application-server/05-installing-liferay-on-websphere.md)

 ## Setting Up Liferay DXP